-4 St Erme NDP - Supporting Documentation
+St Erme NDP - Supporting Documentation

 - 4.1.
 St Erme NDP is supported by a variety of other further documents and information, which is often referred to in this document.
-The key supporting documents referred throughout this NDP are the 'Consultation Statement', the 'Summary of Evidence' the 'St Erme Village Design Statement', the 'St Erme Parish Plan' and the 'St Erme Local Landscape Character Assessments Stage 1 & 2' and the 'St Erme Housing Needs Survey'.
+The key supporting documents referred throughout this NDP are the 'Consultation Statement', the 'Summary of Evidence' the 'St Erme Village Design Statement', the 'St Erme Parish Plan' and the 'St Erme Local Landscape Character Assessments - Stage 1 & 2' and the 'St Erme Housing Needs Survey'.

 - 4.2.
-The 'Summary of Evidence' Document presents summary outcomes from studies and the various consultation exercises.
-It includes different elements of information on the following themes of the Plan:
+The 'Summary of Evidence' Document presents summary outcomes from studies and the various consultation exercises and is detailed within nine themed sections:

 - Housing

 - Infrastructure

 - Highways, Transport and Public Rights of Way (PROWS)

 - Community, Leisure and Amenities

 - Historical

 - Landscape

 - Business and Commerce

 - Renewable Energy

 - Health and Social Wellbeing